S95Sedan/CT1741_DSP/README.md

   Which can be found: [Here](https://github.com/S95Sedan/CT1747_DSP/tree/main/firmware)<br>
   Every cards original PLCC44 can be replaced with this firmware and burned onto a 80C52 compatible chip.<br>
   <br>
-- The assembly files uploaded is for version 4.13 and includes both the original aswell as a patched version which has several bugfixes.<br>
+- The assembly files uploaded are for version 4.13 and 4.16 which return an exact match compared to the original.
+Included aswell a patched version for 4.13 which has several bugfixes.<br>
-  Both can be found [Here](https://github.com/S95Sedan/CT1747_DSP/tree/main/assembly)<br>
+  All of them can be found [Here](https://github.com/S95Sedan/CT1747_DSP/tree/main/assembly)<br>
   They can be assembled with AS31, where the original one returns an exact match as like how it was on the card<br>
   <br>
 - The disassembly mappings uploaded are for version 4.13 and 4.16 with the same crc32.<br>